Shopify/vscode-shopify-ruby/README.md

 # VS Code Shopify Ruby

-This extension pack contains an opinionated collection of pre-configured plugins for working with Ruby in VS Code.
+This extension pack contains an opinionated collection of pre-configured extensions for Ruby development in VS Code.

 ## Usage

 Search for `vscode-shopify-ruby` in the extensions tab and click install.

-When activated, the extension will prompt users about overriding their existing configuration to use the recommended defaults.
+When activated, this extension will prompt you about overriding your existing configuration to use the recommended defaults.
 You may want to backup your `settings.json` file before trying this extension out.

 ## Contributing